gvwilson/thirdbit/_posts/2006/2006-10-17-the-last-of-septembers-reading.md

 date: 2006-10-17 09:34:28
 year: 2006
 ---
-In the years leading up to the First World War, French military doctrine held that the élan of their troops---their superior fighting spirit---was guaranteed to win the day.
+In the years leading up to the First World War, French military doctrine held that the élan of their troops—their superior fighting spirit—was guaranteed to win the day.
 Never mind the machine guns; what mattered most was courage.

 We all know what happened next.